The Year of Walk-On’s Amazing Performances

 Here’s Tami’s discussion on Walk-On Success Stories!

 Over the past 1.5 years, I have interviewed 65 college coaches and athletic directors across all levels and all sports.
 We have spoken to coaches and athletic directors from the ACC, SEC, PAC-12, Big 10, Conference Carolinas, Big South, Atlantic Sun, RMAC, Sunshine State Conference, and so many more.
 We have asked them, “What do you want families to know about the college recruiting process?
 What perspective can you give them?”
-We are very excited for our upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide to come out in just a few months.
+We are very excited for our book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide to come out in just a few months.
 It has been a lot of work to secure these interviews to offer a true insider’s recruiting perspective.
 Want to be on the list to be notified when it comes out?
 Go to www.lookingforafullride.com to get a FREE Special Report: Strategies to Emailing A College Coach.

 Want some help with the recruiting process?
 Join some of our 9 Facebook Groups: